jsthiara10/PySpark-Taxi-Data-Pipeline/README.md

 We'll be using relative paths for our Extract and Load processes

-In your project directory, create the following folder
+Still in your virtual environment, create the following folder

 ````
 mkdir data